Internet Banking Terms and Conditions

 A reference to "you" or "your" means each person separately and jointly who is an account owner or authorised to transact on an account.

-In these Conditions words in italics have the following meanings:
+In these Conditions words that are capitilised have the following meanings:

 - a savings account

 - a cheque or Card account

 - an account which has a facility limit

 - a loan account